Lois Mailou Jones: Early life and education

 Jones was born in Boston, Massachusetts, to Thomas Vreeland Jones and Carolyn Adams.
 Her father was a building superintendent who later became a lawyer after becoming the first African-American to earn a law degree from Suffolk Law School.
 Her mother worked as a cosmetologist.
 Jones's parents encouraged her to draw and paint using watercolors during childhood.
 Her parents bought a house on Martha's Vineyard, where Jones met those who influenced her life and art, such as sculptor Meta Warrick Fuller, composer Harry T. Burleigh, and novelist Dorothy West.

 From 1919 to 1923, Jones attended the High School of Practical Arts in Boston.
 During these years, Jones took night classes from the Boston Museum of Fine Arts through an annual scholarship.
 Additionally, Jones apprenticed in costume design with Grace Ripley.
 Jones held her first solo exhibition at the age of seventeen in Martha's Vineyard.
 Jones began experimenting with African mask influences at the Ripley Studio.
 From her research of African masks, Jones created costume designs for Denishawn.

-From 1923 to 1927, Jones attended the School of the Museum of Fine Arts in Boston to study design, where she won the Susan Minot Lane Scholarship in Design yearly.
+From 1923 to 1927, Jones studied design at the School of the Museum of Fine Arts in Boston, where she won the Susan Minot Lane Scholarship in Design yearly.
 Jones took night courses at the Boston Normal Art School while working towards her degree.
-After graduating from the School of the Museum of Fine Arts, Jones received her graduate degree in design from the Design Art School of Boston in 1928.
-Afterward, Jones began working at the F. A. Foster Company in Boston and the Schumacher Company in New York City.
-During the summer of 1928, Jones attended Howard University, where she decided to focus on painting instead of design.
+After graduating from the School of the Museum of Fine Arts, she received her graduate degree in design from the Designers Art School of Boston in 1928.
+Afterwards, Jones began working at the F. A. Foster Company in Boston and the Schumacher Company in New York City.
+During the summer of 1928, she attended Howard University, where she decided to focus on painting instead of design.

 Jones continued taking classes throughout her lifetime.
-In 1934, Jones took classes on different cultural masks at Columbia University.
-In 1945, Jones received a BA in art education from Howard University, graduating magna cum laude.
+In 1934, she took classes on different cultural masks at Columbia University.
+In 1945, she received a BA degree in art education from Howard University, graduating magna cum laude.

 Career and life

-Jones's career began in the 1930s and continued producing artwork until she died in 1998 at 92.
+Jones's career began in the 1930s and she continued producing artwork until she died in 1998 at 92.
 Her style shifted and evolved multiple times in response to influences in her life, especially her extensive travels.
-Jones worked with different mediums, techniques, and influences throughout her career.
+She worked with different mediums, techniques, and influences throughout her career.
 Her extensive travels throughout Europe, Africa, and the Caribbean influenced and changed how Jones painted.
-Jones felt that her most significant contribution to the art world was "proof of the talent of black artists".
+She felt that her most significant contribution to the art world was "proof of the talent of black artists".
 Jones wished to be known as an American painter with no labels.
 Her work echoes her pride in her African roots and American ancestry.